hasin-codes/sweesh.exe/README.md

 - Verify microphone is not being used by another application

 **Transcription not working:**
-- Verify your Whisper API key is correctly configured
+- Verify your Groq API key is correctly configured
 - Check your internet connection
 - Ensure microphone is working properly